PhungDucKien/excelium/slate/source/includes/_web_api.md

 action | the name of the action to execute text | the value to match with the result

-## Execute If Location Contain
+## Execute If Location Match

-Executes an action if the absolute URL of the current page contains the given value.
+Executes an action if the absolute URL of the current page matches the given value.

 ### Usage

 `
-executeIfLocationContain(action, text)
+executeIfLocationMatch(action, text)
 `

 ### Parameters